BNahskaliv/MachineLearningA2/README.md

-# MachineLearningID3
+# MachineLearningA2
-Implementation of decision tree (ID3 Algorithm)
+Implementation of decision tree using entropy